Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Additional Experiment Results

-Figure~\ref{app.fig.granite.heatmap} demonstrates the distribution of CoRe heads within Granite-3.2 8B model, and the specific CoRe heads in Granite-3.2 8B are:

-Beside the CoRe heads concentrated in the middle layers, many heads in the late layers also exhibit high $S_{CoRe}$ which can potentially be considered CoRe heads.
-Nevertheless, most of the top $8$ CoRe heads still lie in the middle layers for Granite, with an exception for head ($34$-$28$).

 Figure~\ref{app.fig.granite.head} shows the nDCG@10 score on DBPedia dataset for Granite-3.2 8B with different number of retrieval heads.
 Similar to other models, we observe that the attention signal from fewer number of heads achieves better re-ranking accuracy than the noisy aggregation over all heads (ICR), and the nDCG@10 score peaks with a small number of CoRe heads.
 Interestingly, there is negligible accuracy degradation across different number of retrieval heads.
 This trend indicates that most attention heads within Granite-3.2 8B do not contribute much noise to the aggregated attention signals.
 Hence, the activation of more attention heads has a minimal influence on the final re-ranking accuracy.
-Figure~\ref{app.fig.granite.beir} provides a closer look at the top $8$ CoRe heads with comparison to ICR and QR-R. Again, CoRe-R with more than $3$ heads consistently outperforms ICR and QR-R.

 Figure~\ref{app.fig.granite.prune} demonstrates the affect of layer pruning on the re-ranking accuracy of CoRe-R with Granite-3.2 8B.
 We observe that pruning $30-50\%$ of the final layers results in nearly identical nDCG@10 with a slight drop of $0.4$ points compared to no pruning.
 This result highlights the importance of the late CoRe head ($34$-$28$).
 Similar to other models, there is a decline in re-ranking performance with more than $50\%$ layers pruned, underscoring the importance of the CoRe heads in the middle layers.